-An HR team can help craft a more engaging, more effective onboarding process.
-What’s more, they can create onboarding that’s specific to the job in question, so that your employees don’t join the 36 percent of employees who don’t receive relevant training.
+The importance of human resources can shine through here by crafting a more engaging, more effective onboarding process.
+What’s more, they can create onboarding that’s specific to the job in question.

 Resolving Interoffice Conflicts

 That’s why it’s helpful to have HR professionals that employees can reach out to.
-HR teams who have trained in conflict resolution are prepared to handle the difficulties of interpersonal conflict, and training a single department is far easier (and less costly) than training an entire organization.
+HR teams who have trained in conflict resolution are prepared to handle the difficulties of interpersonal conflict.
+Besides, training a single HR department is far easier (and less costly) than training an entire organization of managers.
 The less conflict you have in the office, the happier your employees will be and the more engaged they will be in their work.

 Handling Legal Concerns

-That’s only the charges that were filed; it’s safe to assume there were many more incidents that went unmentioned due to factors like fear of retaliation, lack of evidence, and misunderstanding the law.
-It’s an issue that raises its ugly head quite frequently, and companies need to be prepared to deal with the legal ramifications.
+In 2022 alone, the EEOC resolved over 65,000 charges of discrimination.
+That’s not taking into account all the charges that were filed – it’s safe to assume many more incidents went unmentioned due to factors like fear of retaliation, lack of evidence, and lack of legal understanding.

-Without a dedicated HR professional, it can be difficult to keep track of all the applicable laws and regulations and make sure that the company is on the right track.
-What’s more, with no HR professional to turn to when there’s a problem, issues may go unresolved (and unnoticed by the company) until it escalates to litigation—which cost U.S. companies $482 million in settlements alone in 2016.
+Without a dedicated HR professional, it can be difficult to keep track of all the applicable laws and regulations that can ensure a company is on the right track.
+What’s more, with no HR professional to turn to when there’s a problem, issues may go unresolved (and unnoticed by the company) until it escalates to litigation.

 How Do I Calculate the ROI of HR?

-There are a number of key performance indicators you can measure to get an idea of what kind of return you’re getting from your HR efforts.
-Let’s start with two easy KPIs: turnover rates and absenteeism.
+There are two key performance indicators to measure the ROI you’re getting from your HR efforts: turnover rates and absenteeism.

 Absence Rate = Total Absentee Workdays ÷ (Number of Workdays in the Year x Average Company Employee Population)